Inspirational Dinner Ideas For Tonight

 You can make a tangy sweet and sharp sauce like this from any jelly preserve by warming and adding white wine vinegar or to red fruit jelly, add red wine vinegar.

-Redcurrant jelly given this treatment is awesome with the richness of lamb and yes, turkey too – try it with cranberry preserve with poultry.
+Redcurrant jelly given this treatment is awesome with the richness of the lamb and yes, turkey too – try it with cranberry preserve with poultry.
 This may sound off the wall, but try the same trick with a dark slightly bitter marmalade and serve with duck or goose for a really fragrant and sharp sauce.

 Fast And Hearty – You Can Make Soup From The Store Cupboard